sbow19/sbow19/README.md

 ## Hi There!

 Passionate about building productivity tools that simplify day-to-day tasks.
-Currently developing a web scraper with templating functionality and always looking for ways to enhance my tools.
+Currently developing a fullstack cross-platform vocabulary tracking application, for mobile and the browser.
 Eager to collaborate with others on this project or similar tools.

 ### Tech Stack

 **Frontend**: TypeScript, React, React Native, Three.js, WebGL, React Motion

-**Backend**: Node.js, Express, Flask, Golang (new learner)
+**Backend**: Go, Node.js, Express, Flask

 **Databases**: MySQL, SQLite